 The very first thing that should be done when facing a plumbing emergency is to shut off the water to the house.
 The shut-off valve will be located next to the water meter on the outside of the home.
 This will stop all water from entering the home and will lessen the potential damage.
 The emergency may not involve all of the water lines in the home but until the true problem can assess, this is the best option.

 After the water supply has been shut off, it will be necessary to drain all water from the sinks or tubs.
 This will help to decrease potential damage to the pipes leading to them.

 Phone A Friend (Or In This Case, A Plumber)

 After these first two steps are taken care of, now is the time to call a plumber.
 A reputable company can usually send an emergency plumber in Mclean out to the scene of flooding within a few hours, if not sooner.
 If the plumber gives specific instructions over the phone, do exactly what they say to do.

 While waiting for the plumber to arrive, it is a good idea to mop or wipe up any standing water.
 This should be done for the sake of safety as well as lessening the damage that could be caused to the flooring by the water.

-After the plumber has arrived, preferably from a trustworthy company such as All Plumbing, show the plumber where the initial leaking or flooding occurred.
+After the plumber has arrived, preferably from a trustworthy company such as Business Name, show the plumber where the initial leaking or flooding occurred.
 They can ascertain what the cause of the problem may be and perform further inspections if necessary.
 Most importantly, follow all of the do’s and don’t’s the plumber provides to avoid having another emergency.